Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Results

 \subsection{Ground-state energy $e_0$}

 We begin with the discussion of the ground-state energy of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet.
-Various proposals about the nature of the ground state, i.e., spin liquids or valence-bond crystals, yield for $e_0$ the values $-0.430\ldots-0.424$, see Table~\ref{tab1}.
-Exact diagonalizations for $N=12,24,36$ yield $-0.453\,74$, $-0.446\,33$, $-0.445\,10$, see Table~\ref{tab1}, that, apparently, are overestimated values of the thermodynamically large systems.
-As explained above, to provide consistency of the entropy-method calculations, we have to assume for $e_0$ the values $-0.440\ldots-0.435$.
-Yet another plausible simple approach to determine $e_0$ from the high-temperature series expansion \cite{hagymasi2021} is discussed in Appendix~C; it yields $e_0$ about $-0.448$.
-The determination of $e_0$ based on the high-temperature series expansion seems to be rather formal, since it does not use any specific picture for the ground state.
+Various proposals about the nature of the ground state, i.e., spin liquids or valence-bond crystals, yield $e_0=-0.424$ \citep{lawler2008f} or $e_0=-0.430\,115$ \citep{bergholtz2010}.
+Exact diagonalizations for $N=12,24,36$ yield $-0.453\,74$, $-0.446\,33$, $-0.445\,10$, that, apparently, are overestimated values of the thermodynamically large systems.
+As explained above, to provide consistency of the entropy-method calculations, we have to assume for $e_0$ the values in the range $[-0.441, -0.435]$: This is a combination of several possible scenarios of either a gapless (with $\alpha=1,2,3$) or a gapped energy spectrum.
+Yet another plausible simple approach to determine $e_0$ from the high-temperature series expansion \cite{hagymasi2021} yields $e_0$ about $-0.448$.
+The determination of $e_0$ based on the high-temperature series expansion seems to be rather formal, since it does not use any specific picture for the ground state of the model at hand.
 However, the experience from other models, including exactly solvable ones and precisely examined numerically ones, gives hints that it may yield quite reasonable predictions \cite{bernu2020,gonzalez2022}.